mushut/lcdDriver/README.md

 # lcdDriver
-LCD driver for Arduino Uno
+LCD driver for Arduino Uno.
+Used for display LCM1602C.

+File main.c is used for testing purposes.